 The governing body administering a town or a community.

 Dispersion.
-Word of Greek origin, meaning "exile", that designates the dispersion of Jews around the world.
+Word of Greek origin, meaning exile, that designates the dispersion of Jews around the world.

-Means "suitable" and designates food considered pure and which may be consumed according to Jewish law: the meat of all ruminating mammals that have cloven hooves, and fish with fins and scales.
+This means suitable.
+It designates food considered pure and which may be consumed according to Jewish law: the meat of all ruminating mammals that have cloven hooves, and fish with fins and scales.
 Almost all birds may also be eaten, except for birds of prey.
 Reptiles and insects are also forbidden.

 The seven-branched candelabrum, symbol of Judaism.